therealtimex/aci/README.md

 # Aipolabs Core Components

 ## Project Structure
-Currently only contains the app server code, database (shared) and cli, but can be extended to include more services (e.g., separate admin server, sdk, etc.) as a monorepo if needed.
+Currently only contains the server code, database (shared) and cli, but can be extended to include more services (e.g., separate admin server, sdk, etc.) as a monorepo if needed.

-## App Server
+## Server
-Follow all guidelines below for setting up the development environment, running services and testing locally for the app server.
+Follow all guidelines below for setting up the development environment, running services and testing locally for the server.

 <details>